civetweb/civetweb/docs/UserManual.md

 This option will set the `Cache-Control: max-age` value for static files.
-Dynamically generated content, i.e., content created by a script or callback, must send cache control headers by themselfes.
+Dynamically generated content, i.e., content created by a script or callback, must send cache control headers by themselves.

 A value >0 corresponds to a maximum allowed caching time in seconds.
 This value should not exceed one year (RFC 2616, Section 14.21).
 A value of 0 will send "do not cache" headers for all static files.
-For values <0 and values >31622400, the behavior is undefined.
+For values <0 and values >31622400, the behaviour is undefined.

 ### strict\_transport\_security\_max\_age